jstockdi/tech-radar/blips/README.md

-Welcome to the Tech Radar Repository.
-Each radar contains notes on a particular theme.
+Welcome to the Tech Radar Obsidian, which uses the thoughtworks tech radar to render the markdown files.

-[Figma Diagram](https://www.figma.com/file/A78p5OBN3AdqfMKmJusvqg/Tech-Radar?type=whiteboard&node-id=0-1&t=WvuQkiUkeqkgHOIP-0) contains a visualization of the properties

-# Summary
+# Latest Thoughts

 In  product development, currently interested in the swing away from Agile dogma / weaponization and tooling to help teams collaborate.